-In order to verify the validity of the proposed method we have been used a set of unorganized points and badly acquired resulting in many empty regions (without points) as represented in Fig. 7.
-We have been token five slices to represent the object.
-To apply the proposed method the CM of each cross-section have been organized in a same plane by using the least square method.
+In order to verify the validity of the proposed method it had been used a set of unorganized points and badly acquired resulting in many empty regions (without points) as represented in Fig. 7.
+It was token five slices to represent the object and the CM of each cross-section have been organized in a same plane by using the least square method.